o3de/o3de.org/content/docs-snapshot/userguide/graphics-rendering-order-independent-transparency.md

 1. Under the `[Windows Options]` section, set `win_vs2017_winkit` to your version of the Windows 10 SDK \(for example, *10\.1\.17134\.12*\)\.

 1. Build your game project\.
 For more information, see [Building Lumberyard projects](game-build-intro.md)\.
-**Note**
-Windows 7 does not support OIT\.
-However, if you build your game project on Windows 7 with an installed and configured version of the Windows 10 SDK, this generates a binary file that can support OIT on Windows 10\.
-This allows you to use older versions of Windows to build DirectX 11\.3 features\.